robbit69/oneTimeGptSearch/README.md

 4. Turn on "Developer mode" in the upper right corner
 5. Click "Load unpacked"
 6. Select the folder of the downloaded or extracted code
+Note: Using it simultaneously with official extensions may cause the custom URL feature to malfunction.

 ## 使用方法 / How to Use